 There will be only one new map across the new year, but there are also plenty of planned operator reworks to look forward to.

 Rainbow Six Siege Year 4 operators

 Each new year of Rainbow Six Siege promises to add eight new operators across four seasons and counter terrorist units, most of which are based on real-life special forces teams like the GIGR and GROM.
-Ubisoft is yet to announce what nations will be represented in Year 4, but we do have a couple of clues to go on.
+Ubisoft announced what nations will be represented in Year 4, but we still don’t know the exact CTUs.

-Related: Prepare to adapt your strats for the next Rainbow Six Siege new operators
+Related: Get ready for the next Rainbow Six Siege new operators

 Rainbow Six Siege Year 4 release date